noahsaso/argus/docs/architecture.md

 Read the [formulas docs](./formulas.md) for more information on how to write formulas that can be used to query the database.

+Read the [aggregators docs](./aggregators.md) for more information on how to write aggregators that can be used to query the database.

 ### API

 The API is a simple Koa server that makes it easy to write endpoints that query